aredn/documentation/arednGettingStarted/node_admin.rst

 For any tools with dropdown selection lists, you may filter the list by typing characters in the search box.
 This will limit the list to include only items which match the text you enter.
 As you type each character from your keyboard into the search field, the list will change to show only the entries that match your character string.
 The filter is case insensitive, so it will find both uppercase and lowercase entries for the characters you enter.

 WiFi Scan
   This displays the *wifi scan* page which will show the results of the most recent scan (if any).
+It will only appear if the radio is in Mesh mode.
 Context-sensitive help is available by clicking the ``Help`` button.

   Click the ``Scan`` button in the lower right corner to initiate a new scan which looks for wifi signals that are using the same channel width as your node.
 It is best practice to scan on 5, 10, and 20 MHz channel widths to find any 802.11 signals within range.
 Several scans may be necessary to find as many local devices as possible.